What's Your Cost Per Square Foot?

-Some costs are constant regardless of the size of home—permits, environmental and other government fees, inspections and utility hook-ups are unaffected by a home’s size.
-A smaller home will still have a kitchen sink, dishwasher, range, refrigerator, and microwave—just like a larger house.
-Generally, smaller homes have higher costs per square foot (assuming finish levels are comparable.)
+Costs for permits, fees, inspections, and utility hook-ups are unaffected by a home’s size.
+A smaller home still has a kitchen sink and appliances, just like a larger house.
+Assuming comparable finishes, smaller homes can have higher costs per square foot.

 Check out your builder.

 We hear horror stories of builders who will quote a price based purely on square feet and then pound the buyer with extras after the job is started.
 Reputable builders will have a long list of references from happy homeowners.
 Contact those references!
-Similarly, there is great value in a builder’s longevity.
-You don’t last in homebuilding without treating customers right.
+There’s more to consider than lowest price.
 What’s the cost per square foot of your new home warranty?